Jiloan Hamad

-Jiloan Mohammed Hamad Amin Alla Werdi (جِيلْوَان مُحَمَّد حَمَد أَمِين عَلَاء وَرْدِيّ; born 6 November 1990), simply known as Jiloan Hamad, is a professional footballer who plays as a winger.
+Jiloan Mohammed Hamad Amin Alla Werdi (جِيلْوَان مُحَمَّد حَمَد أَمِين عَلَاء وَرْدِيّ; born 6 November 1990), simply known as Jiloan Hamad, is a former professional footballer who played as a winger.
 Born in Soviet Azerbaijan and of Iraqi descent, Hamad moved to Sweden and represented their national team before switching to represent Iraq.

 Early and personal life

 Hamad was born in Azerbaijan, and is of Kurdish descent.
 His family originates from Ranya, Iraqi Kurdistan.
 They sought refugee status in both Turkmenistan and Russia before settling in Sweden in 1992, when Jiloan was two years old.
 Mohammed Hamad, Jiloan's father, was a guerrilla warrior in the Kurdish peshmerga for 15 years before fleeing Iraq together with his wife and children.

 Club career

 BK Forward

 Having joined their youth setup aged 14–15, Hamad started his footballing career at the local club BK Forward in Örebro.
 He debuted in the senior team in 2006, aged 16, when the club competed in the Swedish third tier called Division 1.
 During the upcoming two seasons, he played 23 competitive games for the club, scoring 8 goals.
 During this period, he enjoyed a fruitful partnership with Jimmy Durmaz, his childhood friend who later would move on to play with him at Malmö FF.
 Before switching to the Scanian team he was refused by the local club Örebro SK, with the club citing that Hamad "was too short".